AshwinPathi/claude-api-py/README.md

 The UNOFFICIAL free API for Anthropic's Claude LLM.

+## Background

+Claude is [Anthropic's](https://www.anthropic.com/) LLM app (similar to ChatGPT).
+This library allows you to use the API (for free) and interact with it in your python projects.

 ## Implemented actions:
 The Unofficial Claude API is under active development.
 The following endpoints are usable in some capacity: